 *For babies/kiddies going to daycare/preschool, these InchBug labels are awesome.
 I use the adhesive ones & they stay on in the dishwasher (yay!).
 People love the band ones, too.

-Let’s talk confinement.
+Baby Gear: Confinement.
 Sometimes you just need your kids to be confined.
 Embrace it.

 GoPod: Awesome to have for outdoor hanging, beach, vacations, picnics, etc. Or just so you can take a shower.
 Super portable, keeps them confined which is often times exactly what you need.

 Pack ‘n Play: One of the famous baby gear items.
 I debated whether to put this at the very top in the “Newborn Sleep” section or here, because it’s perfect for both.
 A Pack ‘n Play is essentially a travel crib.
 I never used it as a crib in my home but many of my Mama friends used it as a second crib for naps, etc. or when baby is in their room (I used a Rock ‘n Play when they slept in my room).
-I used it as a playpen/place to confine my babies whether it be laying there or playing in there as they got older.
-And when you travel to a hotel or the Grands’ house, this thing is key.
-BUT, for true sleeping, I recommend adding this mattress & this padded sheet to make it not feel like baby is sleeping on a flat rock.
-(Hack: put this soft mattress on top of the hard mattress it comes with & then put the padded fitted sheet around the whole thing.
-Super secure that way.
-And I wouldn’t do this for newborns, only for older babies (too soft for newbies)).
+We used it as a playpen/place to confine our babies whether it be laying there or playing in there as they got older.
+And when you travel to a hotel or the Grands’ house, this thing is key (or they can have one of their own at their house in lieu of a crib).

 Play Yard/Play Pen: Back in the day, they used to be called playpens.
 You probably spent some time in one just like I did.
 This is the most similar to what used to be around; it has a built-in floor/bottom & mesh sides.
 This is what I have and it works great over our own floor/rug/mat (it comes in multicolor & tan).
 There are benefits to both types.
 The former gives you a solid/clean bottom (especially good for outside).
 The latter gives more space to play (and can get rained on outside).
 Take your pick, but just know that once baby starts moving, you